NPIP Biosecurity Principles

 This program impacts indemnity, which is payment for loss of birds due to HPAI.
 Producers must have a Biosecurity Plan in place addressing all components of the 14 biosecurity principles.
 If they do not, they may not qualify for indemnity.
 The Minnesota Board of Animal Health is the Official State Agency (OSA), and will conduct an audit of these biosecurity plans to verify they conform to the new NPIP Biosecurity Principles.

 Although these Biosecurity Principles are applicable to all types and sizes of poultry production, the auditing portion will only be required for commercial poultry operations.
 The Minnesota Board of Animal Health will notify commercial poultry facilities when their audit will be conducted.

 Please submit a NPIP Biosecurity Audit Information Form to the MPTL to ensure that the Board of Animal Health has the appropriate contact information to conduct an audit and to notify you of updates to this program.

 NPIP audit program standards

-Click here to access the NPIP website.
-Once on the website, select “NPIP Program Standards” on the left column, then select “Biosecurity Principles.”
+Access the NPIP website.
+Once there, select “NPIP Program Standards” on the left column, then select “Biosecurity Principles.”